 A Digital Product Passport (DPP) is a structured, publicly accessible record that accompanies a physical product throughout its lifecycle.
 It presents verified product information — such as materials, origin, sustainability data, and compliance declarations — in a consistent, branded format that consumers and supply chain participants can access by scanning a product’s identifier.

-tieback provides the infrastructure to create, manage, publish, and serve Digital Product Passports at scale.
+provides the infrastructure to create, manage, publish, localise, and serve Digital Product Passports at scale.

 Regulatory frameworks — including the EU’s Ecodesign for Sustainable Products Regulation (ESPR) — are making Digital Product Passports a requirement for an increasing range of product categories.
 Beyond compliance, passports enable brands to communicate provenance, sustainability credentials, and product-specific information directly to the consumer at the point of interaction.